-New Era will qualify your needs and make sure we do not waste anytime looking at properties that do not fit the parameters of what exactly you are looking for.
+New Era Real Estate will qualify your needs and make sure we do not waste anytime looking at properties that do not fit the parameters of what exactly you are looking for.
 This is where we really get to learn what you appreciate when it comes to your future home, your property turn ons and turn offs.
-Everything will be taken into account, the area you love, the amenities that are crucial to you, distance to schools, time to commute to work, highway accessibility etc. We scour the city daily searching for properties that meet your requirements, every time there is a hit you will receive an email right away.
+Everything will be taken into account, the area you love, the amenities that are crucial to you, distance to schools, commute to work, highway accessibility etc. We scour your desired area daily searching for properties that meet your requirements, every time there is a hit you will receive an email right away.

 When you are ready to get out there we will set up private showings and give you any extra details you may have been unaware of about the property or surrounding area.

 Listing prices are just that a list price, just because a property is listed at a certain price doesn’t mean that is what it’s worth or what you will pay.
-We do extensive research and produce a comparative market analysis (CMA) as if I were to list the property of interest to come up with an educated estimation of what the property should sell for.
+We do extensive research and produce a comparative market analysis (CMA) as if we were to list the property of interest to come up with an idea of what the property should sell for.

-To name a few you can make your offer conditional on obtaining financing, an inspection and having your lawyer review the status certificate (if buying a condo).
+To name a few you can make your offer conditional on obtaining financing, an inspection and having your lawyer review the status certificate (if buying a condo) etc.

-Your offer may be the only one or their could be multiple offers in which case there are a few things you can do to make you offer more attractive which we will walk you through if that time comes.
+Your offer may be the only one or their could be multiple offers in which case there are a few things you can do to make you offer more attractive which we will walk you through.
 The seller will have 3 options when presented with an offer:

 - The seller can accept the offer as is.